Yale Visiting Program for Students Underrepresented in Medicine (YVPSUM)

 - Applicants must meet all the eligibility criteria listed above to apply to the Program (YVPSUM).

-- The Yale VSAS (AAMC Visiting Student Application Service) application process opens in early May 2018 for clinical electives for the academic year 2018-19.
-The new AAMC VSAS website opens January 22, 2018 to accept student applications for Yale electives beginning in June 2018.
+- The Yale VSAS (AAMC Visiting Student Application Service) application process opens in early May for clinical electives for the upcoming academic year.
+The new AAMC VSAS website opens in January to accept student applications for Yale electives beginning in June.

-- All students from U.S. LCME accredited allopathic institutions wishing to visit Yale SOM for a clinical elective during the AY2018-2019 need to apply using the AAMC Visiting Student Application Service (VSAS)
+- All students from U.S. LCME accredited allopathic institutions wishing to visit Yale SOM for a clinical elective during the upcoming academic year need to apply using the AAMC Visiting Student Application Service (VSAS)

 - We suggest you apply to more than one of the Internal Medicine electives listed above.